 Rev. Daki Napata, a longtime community activist in Baltimore, also supports the cease-fire.

-“As a minister, I have buried more young people than I care to remember,” he said Friday.
+“As a minister, I have buried more young people than I care to remember,” he told TMN on Friday.

 But he said more needs to be done beyond the weekend to quell the violence.

 “The city needs to call a state of emergency.
 How many more people have to get killed?”

 Napata stressed that he is not calling for martial law.
 But he said the federal government as well as the state of Maryland need to step in to assist the Baltimore police – because “all lives matter.”

 “It should not be business as usual when you have this kind of death and destruction.”